russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 What is The Power of When: Discover Your Chronotype — and the Best Time to Eat Lunch, Ask for a Raise, Have Sex, Write a Novel, Take Your Meds, and More about?

-The Power of When by Dr. Michael Breus explores the concept of chronotypes, which are biological rhythms that dictate the best times for individuals to perform various activities.
-This book provides insights on aligning your daily routines—like eating, working, and exercising—with your natural energy patterns for improved productivity and well-being.
+The Power of When explores the concept of chronotypes, which are biological rhythms that dictate the optimal times for various activities.
+Authored by Dr. Michael Breus, this book guides readers in aligning daily tasks with their natural energy peaks, improving productivity and well-being.

 What are the key takeaways from The Power of When: Discover Your Chronotype — and the Best Time to Eat Lunch, Ask for a Raise, Have Sex, Write a Novel, Take Your Meds, and More?